Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma

-Fig.\ref{fig5} shows the fate of the same initial perturbation as of Fig.\ref{fig1}(c) after $10$ fm time for three different values of $q$ with fixed temperature at $T=200 MeV$.
-It is observed that higher the $q$ values lower is the dissipation and more is the stiffness of the front due to accumulation.
-This is in the presence of the effect of dissipation or within the scope of $q$-hydrodynamics which imitate the dissipative hydrodynamics.
-This is in contrast to the ideal background case where tilting (equivalent to increase in stiffness of the front) is higher for lower $q$ values, as reported in the earlier work~\cite{TrambakNLW} and the same result can be found by setting the transport coefficient to zero here with the analytic solution of the resulting equations.
-Moreover, Fig.\ref{fig6} shows that, with almost vanishing transport coefficient, the waves loose their localization(breaking waves) and the shape preserving nature no longer survives.
-It is also to be noted from results shown in Fig.\ref{fig5} that for $q$ dependence only through EoS, the propagation speed of the peak increases with $q$.
+Fig.~\ref{fig5} shows the fate of the same initial perturbation as that of displayed in Fig.~\ref{fig1}(c) after a time of $10$ fm for three different values of $q$ for $T=200$ MeV.
+In the presence of dissipation the $q$ plays an interesting role.
+Namely for higher values of $q$ the dissipation is lower and the stiffness is more.
+In the absence of dissipation (ideal background) we also find more stiffness for higher $q$~\cite{Bhattacharyya:2020sua}.
+Indicating that the effects of dissipation can be reduced by increasing $q$, or in other words systems with higher $q$ imitate lower dissipation.
+It is also to be noted from the results shown in Fig.~\ref{fig5} that the propagation speed of the peak increases with $q$ if the $q$ dependence is considered only through EoS.
+The results of ideal $q$-hydrodynamics can be obtained from our results by setting the values of the transport coefficients to zero.
+In Fig.~\ref{fig6} the results for vanishingly small transport coefficients have been shown.
+In such cases we find that the waves loose their localization (breaking waves) and the shape preserving nature no longer survives.